 How?
+Unplug your heater and power filter.
+Remove your sponge filter from tank.
 Using a siphon, remove 20-25% of the water from the bottom of the aquarium into a clean 5 gallon bucket.
 Use this suction to vacuum dirt and fish waste from your gravel.
+Clean your power/sponge filter and replace any necessary filter media.
 Replace the water with tap water of the same temperature that has been treated with a water conditioner such as AquaSafe or NovAqua.
+Plug heater and filter back in, and reattach sponge filter to airline.